reduxjs/react-redux/CONTRIBUTING.md

 pnpm lint
 ```

+### Docs

+The docs in `docs/` are published on the combined Redux docs site at https://redux.js.org/react-redux.
+See [`docs/README.md`](docs/README.md) for how the docs are organized and how to preview changes.

 ### New Features

 Please open an issue with a proposal for a new feature or refactoring before starting on the work.
 We don't want you to waste your efforts on a pull request that we won't want to accept.